 That speaks to the versatility and, most notably at a time when digital is soaring, durability of this medium, especially when compared to less-flexible formats like radio and print.

 But that’s just one thing we found.
-There are plenty of others, and we’ll wager that even the most seasoned outdoor veterans don’t know all of these.
+There are plenty of others, and we’ll wager that even the most seasoned outdoor veterans don’t know all of these facts about billboards and other formats.

 A quick note on sourcing, because we know that’s important.
 We culled our facts from industry trade groups, top researchers, agencies and other well-respected sources.
 Unless otherwise noted, statistics apply to the United States and shares of people refer to Americans.